OfflineIMAP/offlineimap.github.io/_doc/FAQ.md

 ### How do I prevent certain folders from being synced?

 Use the folderfilter option.
-See the MANUAL for details and examples.
+See the `offlineimap(1)` man page for details and examples.

 ### What is the mailbox name recorder (mbnames) for?

 Some mail readers, such as mutt, are not capable of automatically determining the names of your mailboxes.
 OfflineIMAP can help these programs by writing the names of the folders in a format you specify.
-See the example offlineimap.conf for details.
+See `offlineimap.conf` for details.

 ### Does OfflineIMAP verify SSL certificates?

 You can verify an imapserver's certificate by specifying the CA certificate on a per-repository basis by setting the `sslcacertfile` option in the config file.
-(See the example offlineimap.conf for details.)
+(See the example `offlineimap.conf` for details.)
 If you do not specify any CA certificate, you will be presented with the server's certificate fingerprint and add that to the configuration file, to make sure it remains unchanged.
 No verification happens if connecting via STARTTLS.

 ### How do I generate an `sslcacertfile` file?